-Students who take classes within the communications department will experience a "real world" learning environment through their work with one of Carmel High School's four award-winning media outlets CHTV television, HiLite newspaper, Pinnacle yearbook, or WHJE radio.
-Introductory courses provide the basis for later experiences on one of the advanced-level staffs, where students have the opportunity to write stories, shoot photos or design pages for the newspaper or yearbook, or shoot, edit and broadcast a variety of footage and content for the radio or television stations.
+Students who take classes within the communications department will experience a "real world" learning environment through their work with one of Carmel High School's four award-winning media outlets (CHTV, HiLite (news magazine), Pinnacle (yearbook), WHJE).
+Introductory courses provide the basis for later experiences on one of the advanced-level staffs, where students have the opportunity to write stories, shoot photos or design pages for the newspaper or yearbook, or shoot, edit and broadcast a variety of footage and content for the radio or TV stations.